lshifr/CodeFormatter/README.md

 There are also functions `CodeFormatterPrint[f]` to pretty-print definitions for a symbol `f`, and `CodeFormatterSpelunk[f]`, which does the same, but strips off all contexts in symbol names.

+Also, there is a short-cut function `CodeFormatted`, which can be wrapped around the input code in the "Input" cell, and when executed (SHIFT+ENTER), it will print below the cell with formatted code.

 ###Further resources